Yuan Dynasty — Half Anarchism Era

 -

-Because of the Yuan’s loose governance and vast territory, international trades through Silk Road during this era were relatively prosperous.
+Because of the Yuan’s loose governance and vast territory, international trade through the Silk Road during this era was relatively prosperous.

 Many religions, products, and technology were disseminated freely into the Yuan Empire, and paper money was issued and widely used.